seanpmaxwell/Typescript-Best-Practices/README.md

 - Group imports by origin: libraries → application → local.
 - Split long import lists across multiple lines.
-- For those your using prettier this can be configured automatically.
+- For those of you using Prettier, this can be configured automatically.

 <br/><b>***</b><br/>